This page is also available in Estonian ›

-The Estonian members of DiSSCo represent all major natural history collections of the country hosted at the University of Tartu (lead partner), Estonian University of Natural Sciences, Tallinn University of Technology, and the Estonian Museum of Natural History.
-The national collections and databases are organized into four major categories – zoology, mycology, botany and geology as follows:
+The Estonian members of DiSSCo represent all major natural history collections in the country.
+The collections are hosted at the University of Tartu (lead partner), the Estonian Museum of Natural History, the Estonian University of Natural Sciences and the Tallinn University of Technology.

 Estonian Museum of Natural History

-The Estonian Museum of Natural History is an autonomous museum that is governed by Ministry of the Environment.
-The foundation of the the museum was laid by naturalists of the XIX century.
-Nowadays, the Estonian Museum of Natural History has grown to a museum with about 50 000 annual visitors.
-The museum’s collections include botanical, geological and zoological collections (we have approximately over 300 000 specimens).
-About 98% of our collections is digitalized and all the data can be found in two databases – PlutoF and SARV.
+The Estonian Museum of Natural History is an autonomous museum that is governed by the Ministry of the Environment.
+The foundation of the museum was laid by naturalists of the XIX century.
+The Estonian Museum of Natural History with its world class exhibitions and collections is a well-recognized competence centre that shapes attitudes towards valuing the natural environment.
+The museum’s collections include botanical, geological and zoological collections (with approximately more than 300 000 specimens) of which 98% are digitalized and all the data can be found in two databases – PlutoF and SARV.
 Our curators contribute to different researches leaded by several universities and scientists in Estonia.
-The museum houses numerous events every month and welcomes hundreds of school children every week.
+The museum has more than 50 000 visitors annually, houses numerous events monthly and welcomes hundreds of school children every week.

 Estonian University of Life Sciences

 The Estonian University of Life Sciences is the only university in Estonia whose priorities in academic and research activities provide the sustainable development of natural resources necessary for the existence of Man as well as the preservation of heritage and habitat.
 According to QS World University Rankings by Subject (2017), the Estonian University of Life Sciences is one of top 100 universities in the world in the field of agriculture and forestry, ranked 51 to 100.